Travel to Mexico during Covid-19: What you need to know before you go - KVIA

 American travelers should remember they will need a negative Covid-19 test result taken 72 hours or less before travel to return to the US.
 The US Embassy says results for PCR and antigen tests are reliably available within 72 hours in Mexico.

-As of June 25, the US Centers for Disease Control and Prevention maintained Mexico’s advisory rating at level 3 — “high” risk.
-Level 4 is the highest risk.
+As of July 2, the US Centers for Disease Control and Prevention maintained Mexico’s advisory rating at level 3 — “high” risk.
+Level 4 is “very high” risk.
 The CDC advises travelers to be fully vaccinated before traveling to Mexico.

 What’s on offer